 If you want to make sure that your retirement years are nothing but carefree and worry-free, then learning about investing should be at the top of your list.

-Only by investing can you ensure that you will have enough money to cover your bills in old age and if you don’t want to learn how to invest then at least make sure that you know the safest places where your retirement fund can go.
-This will build good financial habits.
+Only by investing can you ensure that you will have enough money to cover your bills in old age, and if you don’t want to learn how to invest, then at least make sure that you know the safest places your retirement fund can go.
+That will build better money habits.

 Not Knowing What’s Happening With Your Taxes And Not Getting Help

-No one likes dealing with the IRS but it can’t be avoided: you need to make sure that when tax time comes, you know what portion of your taxes goes where and that you have someone experienced enough to help you.
+No one likes dealing with the IRS, but you can’t avoid it: you need to make sure that when tax time comes, you know what portion of your taxes goes where and that you have someone experienced enough to help you.

-Don’t settle for a CPA who does this as well as everything else along with some other unrelated services.
-You want them to be an expert in taxes alone so they can advise you properly.
+Don’t settle for a CPA who does this and everything else, along with other unrelated services.
+You want them to be an expert in taxes alone so they can advise you appropriately.

 You don’t even have to spend much money on one, either: inexpensive CPAs tend to offer more individualized service rather than being just another number like those expensive ones tend to do.